 Thoughts tumble back and forth, playing hide and seek.
-They’re teasers, barley revealing themselves before racing off again.
-A flash of colour, red, yellow and gold.
+They’re teasers, barely revealing themselves before racing off again.
+A flash of color, red, yellow and gold.
 It was a cold day in the dying, autumn landscape.
 This is what’s it’s like to live inside my mind, where ten things are happening all at once.
 As I sit, chin propped in hand, the old familiar hum of the fridge kicks in.

 I am humbled, guilty and grateful, all at once.

 Earlier today I watched the Remembrance Parade with a dear friend.
 We stood in the crook of the road, close to a giant cannon.
 Army trucks, soldiers, veterans and cadets lined the streets.
 It was a big turn out.
 The oldest soldier gave a brief speech when a tiny child broke through the barricade twirling.
 The little girl was perhaps three years old..
 She danced with abandon, enthralled by the mesmerizing swirl of her pink, frilly tutu.

 The elderly soldier spoke solemnly of battlefields and fallen comrades.